wizards-of-lua/wizards-of-lua/docs/index.md

-And by studying the examples found inside the spell books, players can gain a deep knowledge about how the linuga magica works and how anybody can use little 'magic words' to craft their own unique spells that can do things that were not possible before.
+And by studying the examples found inside the spell books, players can gain a deep knowledge about how the linuga magica works and how anybody can use little 'magic words' to craft their own unique spells in order to do things that were not possible before.

 # Casting a Spell
 As any other Minecraft command you can execute it directly from the chat